eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     bool uxr_ping_agent(const uxrCommunication* comm, const int timeout);

-Pings a Micro XRCE-DDS Agent to check if it is already up and running.
+This function pings a *Micro XRCE-DDS Agent* to check if it is already up and running.

 This method does not require an XRCE session to be established beforehand.